 Tom Ripley is sent to Europe by Mr. Greenleaf to fetch his spoiled, playboy son, Philippe, and bring him back home to the States.
 In return, Tom will receive $5,000.
 Philippe toys with Tom, pretending he will go back home, but has no intentions of leaving his bride to be, Marge, and honoring his father's wishes.
 After some time passes, Mr. Greenleaf considers the mission a failure and cuts Tom off.
-However, he will need all his conman abilities to keep Philippe's friends and the police off the trail.Written by
+However, he will need all his conman abilities to keep afloat.Written by

 Humberto Amador/Peter Brandt Nielsen

 15 of 16 people found this review helpful.

 Was this review helpful to you?

 | Report this